 Can My Child Return to School After Laughing Gas?

 Yes!
 Because laughing gas quickly leaves the body, there are no activity restrictions after the gas is discontinued.
 Therefore, your child is able to return to school after receiving laughing gas.

 For Compassionate and Fun Pediatric Dental Care, Call ABC Children’s Dentistry in San Diego

-To schedule an appointment for your child’s dental care, call ABC Children’s Dentistry here in San Diego.
+What is Laughing gas?
+Schedule an appointment for your child’s dental care, call ABC Children’s Dentistry here in San Diego to find out more!

 You can reach us online, via email, or call us at (858) 780-9794.